ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 </style>
 ```

-There are even reactive utilities you can use such as `MediaQuery` and `prefersReducedMotion`.
-You can find more [reactive built-ins](https://svelte.dev/docs/svelte/svelte-reactivity) with examples in the Svelte documentation.
+You can find more [reactive built-ins](https://svelte.dev/docs/svelte/svelte-reactivity) like `MediaQuery` and `prefersReducedMotion` with examples in the Svelte documentation.

-Svelte even provides a convenient way to make external APIs reactive, which we're going to learn about in the next section.
+Svelte also provides a convenient way to make external APIs reactive, which we're going to learn about in the next section.

 ## Reactive Events